DMovies - Your platform for thought-provoking cinema

 The plot devices barely fit together.
 Some developments are hardly credible: Pietro never realises that Irene has left her house despite all the background noise; Irene nearly falls asleep at the steering wheel despite her heightened state of fear and alert; and the conduct of the police and emergency services are extremely peculiar.
 What you end up with are two annoying, bickering former lovers arguing to no conclusion, in a banal and incoherent script that fails to grip viewers.
 Pietro’s irritating voice oscillates from whiney fool to sadistic maniac, with constant moaning and groaning.
 Irene transforms from gaslit victim to eager loony.
 You just hope she’d crash her car or he’d jump off the roof so that the movie is finished quicker.
 In case you manage to survive this 90-minute movie all the way to the final destination, fasten your seatbelts for a dead predictable ending.

-Bar a satisfactory performance by Ronchi, a clearly accomplished actress, there is very little to be enjoyed in this silly”pandemic thriller”.
+Bar a satisfactory performance by Ronchi, a clearly accomplished actress, there is vry little to be enjoyed in this “pandemic thriller”.
 It is impossible for the talented thespian to lift such pedestrian story entirely on her own.
 One swallow does not make a summer.
 Not even a beautiful Italian bird.

-Never Hang Up (Non Riattaccare) shows at the 41st Turin International Film Festival.
+Don’t Hang Up (Non Riattaccare) showed at the 41st Turin International Film Festival, when this review was originally writen.
 The movie is based on eponymous novel by Alessandra Montrucchio.
 Unlikely to reach anywhere beyond Italian borders.
+The UK premiere takes place during the 32nd edition of Raindance, which takes place between June 19th and 28th in the British capital.

 By Victor Fraga - 28-11-2023